yunkunrao/tendermint.com/content/blog/critique-merkle-dao-democracy.md

 ## Merkle's New DAO Paper

-I've been looking for a paper that criticizes the futarchy, that specifically addresses the thin-market and corresponding manipulation and feedback problems that my gut tells me there is.
+I've been looking for a paper that criticizes futarchy that specifically addresses the thin-market and corresponding manipulation and feedback problems that my gut tells me there is.
 I haven't found it yet, but I did stumble upon what may be a solution to it.